 Spread your wings and experience this wildly stunning spot in north Goa.
 Float through the Mystic Woods as over 100 different butterfly species flutter around you.

-Get back to nature as bees bumble past and take in sweet birdsong, as The Butterly Conservatory is home to all manner of things that fly!
+Get back to nature as bees bumble past and take in sweet birdsong, as the Butterfly Conservatory is home to all manner of things that fly.

-A perfect reset found in the district of Ponda!
+This place provides a perfect reset located in the district of Ponda.

 How many days are enough to spend in Goa?

-Summing up: Things to do in Goa, India
+Summing up: Fun and Unusual Things to Do in Goa

 Goa is undoubtedly a jewel of India.
-Like their national animal, the Bengal tiger, it is vibrant, graceful, and strong.
-Stunning beaches, lush jungles, and rich culture are just some of the things that make Goa such a gem.
+Like their national animal, the Bengal tiger, it is vibrant and striking.